Are they a health food or stopping your gut from healing? How many is good and in what combination is best?

 Step 6.
 Seal the lid on the milk and store in the fridge for 4-5 days or as I said freeze it.

 Step 7.
 Use the pulp!
-Either add to your smoothie that morning or mix in with some eggs and banana and make pancakes or if you have a dehydrator then you can dry it out to use as meal at a later stage.
+Either add to your raw pizza bases or crackers or add bananas and make pancakes or if you have a dehydrator then you can dry it out to use as meal at a later stage.
 But don’t waste it.
 Wash your bag out by hand and dry properly for next time.

 Don’t waste that pulp . . .

-Once you get the hang of this process you can add fresh ginger, cacao, strawberries or any flavour you like.
-Either blending the fruit or ginger in it as Step 3. or when you bottle it adding the flavour then.
-Perfect for those kids who love chocolate milk after school . . . goodness without the guilt.
+Once you get the hang of this process you can add fresh ginger, carob, cinnamon or any flavour you like.
+Either blending the ginger in it or using essential oils as Step 3. or when you bottle it adding the flavour then.
+Perfect for those kids who love chocolate milk after school (carob) . . . goodness without the guilt.

 Enjoy making it your own and feel free to make combos too. . .
-I love cashew and hemp seed!
+I love pumpkin and hemp seed!

 Fats are good for you . . . yes you heard right fat fat fat!!